 As any cyclist knows, you go where you look.
-So we're only going to look backwards for a second here because there's so much promising terrain still ahead of us.
+So we're only going to look backwards for a second--there's so much promising terrain still ahead.

 Doors open at Sunnyside Touring on Irving Avenue.
 Jim Desmet and Gary Fowles were joined by a young Gary Bonacker, who worked at the shop for free and collected bottles for income.

 Sunnyside moves to Greenwood Avenue, selling Peugeot, Motobecane, and Raleigh.

 Sunnyside moves to Bond Street, and picks up Univega Bicycles.

 Sunnyside Touring sells to an investment group and becomes Sunnyside Sports.

 The Cascade Cycling Classic begins with a small and dedicated group of volunteers including Gary and Don.
 Sunnyside picks up Trek Bicycles.